MaMpf-HD/mampf/INSTALL.md

    # docker-compose exec mampf rails r "User.first.update(admin: true)"
    ```
 4. There you go :tada:

+Note that in both cases, the first start of the MaMpf server can take while, as
+all assets have to provided.

 A few common commands for `docker-compose` are: